-See Notice of Proposed Rulemaking by FCC 12-118 (October 2, 2012), which spells out the plan to purchase licenses of 600 MHz frequencies from TV broadcast stations through a reverse auction and reallocate them to mobile companies through a forward auction, and use the sale proceeds from the latter to finance the purchase in the former auction.
+$^{13}$ See Notice of Proposed Rulemaking by FCC 12-118 (October 2, 2012), which spells out the plan to purchase licenses of 600MHz frequencies from TV broadcast stations through a reverse auction and reallocate them to mobile companies through a forward auction, and use the sale proceeds from the latter to finance the purchase in the former auction.

-This policy differs from capping the complementary group $I \setminus G$ to at most n - k units.
-With a cap on $I \setminus G$ , some of the units set aside for G may remain unassigned.
+&lt;sup>14This policy differs from capping the complementary group $I \setminus G$ to at most n - k units.
+With a cap on $I \setminus G$ some of the units set aside for G may remain unassigned.